typeclasses/quaalude/quaalude/readme.md

 a function of the same name that writes an event to a log file.
 Some names, however, are more sacrosanct.
 It would be generally unwise and unappreciated to define anything named `pure` or `(>>=)`, for example.
-The guiding principle for the `Essentials` module is that it includes only things in the latter category.
+The guiding principle for the `Essentials` module is that it includes things in the latter category.

 ## Function